ubeda/DIRACDocs/source/AdministratorGuide/Configuration/ConfigurationReference/Systems/Framework/Agents/index.rst

-Systems / Framework / <SETUP> / Agents - Sub-subsection
+Systems / Framework / <INSTANCE> / Agents - Sub-subsection
 =======================================================

  In this subsection each agent is described.